 Here are some tried and true ways to find a goat meat seller near you:

 - A local farm nearby.
-This is what we do in my house because it is a lot cheaper, and we eat a LOT of goat meat.
+This is what we do in my house because it is much cheaper, and we eat a lot of goat meat.
 The farmer prepares the meat and cuts it for you, which is so much more convenient.

 - Local butcher or meat market that sells specialty meat.